 Can Betta Fish Live In A Community Tank?

 Betta fish can live in community tanks with carefully chosen compatible tank mates.
 Although I have mentioned that bettas are very territorial fish that prefer to stay away from other fish, many fishkeepers successfully keep betta fish in community tanks.

 There are two main considerations to successfully keeping betta fish in a community tank, which are:

 - Choose tank mates carefully.
-When choosing compatible tank mates you will need to make sure they are docile, peaceful fish that will not try and provoke the betta fish or encroach on the betta’s territory.
-On the flip side, betta fish will try their luck against smaller tank mates such as guppies because of their larger fins.
+Compatible tank mates should be docile, peaceful fish that won’t try and provoke the betta fish or encroach on the betta’s territory.
+On the flip side, betta fish often try their luck against smaller tank mates, such as guppies, because of their large tail fins.